keewenaw/dvwa-guide-2019/low/Challenge 11: XSS (Reflected).md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/xssrexploit.png" width="500">

-If we inspect the form's source code after we input the exploit, we see it's been successfully inserted:
+If we inspect the form's source code after we input the exploit, we see it's been successfully inserted into the page:

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/xssrsource.png" width="500">